 Earning some funding to pay for college expenses doesn't just happen before you arrive on campus—you can continue to work toward financial aid opportunities when school is in session.
 Work study is a chance for you to earn a regular paycheck for holding a position on campus.
-These positions on the SDSU campus may include general office work or assisting at SDSU hotspots like the South Dakota Art Museum.
-Find out more about SDSU's work study program here.
+These positions on the SDState campus may include general office work or assisting at SDSU hotspots like the South Dakota Art Museum.
+Find out more about SDSU's work-study program.

 Use Your Service

 There's also a benefit to what you choose to do after high school—serving in the military affords you even more opportunities to earn some funding for your college budget.
 Veterans in South Dakota can apply for tuition assistance through the state's Department of Military and Veterans Affairs.
 Plus, there are a variety of scholarships available to individuals who have served.
 Get some more information about SDSU's opportunities for veterans and military service members.

 One of the most powerful tools for maximizing your financial assistance for college is meeting FAFSA deadlines and applying correctly.
 (To get started on completing your FAFSA, take a look at SDSU's step-by-step.)
 FAFSAs can open opportunities for grants and loans approved through the federal government, so it's a primary source for bolstering your budget.